Industry experts have several ways to define master data. It is commonly referred to as business-critical data about parties, places, and things.

-Master data is the consistent and uniform set of identifiers and extended attributes that describes the core entities of the enterprise including customers, prospects, citizens, suppliers, sites, hierarchies and chart of accounts.
+Master data is the consistent and uniform set of identifiers and extended attributes that describes the core entities of the enterprise including customers, prospects, citizens, suppliers, sites, hierarchies, and a chart of accounts.

 Master data is having “consistent definitions of business entities (e.g., customer or product) and data about them across multiple IT systems and possibly beyond the enterprise to partnering businesses.

 A clear description of master data includes customer data items, like IDs.
 This data type is considered master data versus quantitive data related to a single transaction, customer ID or other data (such as addresses and phone numbers), which are continuously used by a business to analyze customer behavior, establish contacts, or drive high-level research.

 No matter where it comes from, the definition of master data has several common themes.

 - Master data is critical for operational and analytical business decision-making.